 30 miles – We ride from our hotel through the stunning scenery of Burlington.
 We use many of the local bike paths for our first day of biking.
 There are a few hills in the morning but the afternoon's riding is gentle and includes the beautiful Island Line Path.

 18 miles – We bike from our hotel on backroads past farms, then ride for miles right along the lake to the small town of Swanton where we will have lunch.
-Next we van over to North Hero Island for a guided boat ride or kayaking (included, weather permitting).
+Next we van over to North Hero Island for optional kayaking.

 20, 30, 40 miles – Today we will bike to South Hero Island and ride the quiet roads.
 You will have options for more or less mileage, depending on your mood.
-Be sure to check out the winery and orchards on the south side of the island!
 We will arrange a meeting point and van back to our North Hero inn later in the afternoon, or you can bike back if you’re up for that.

 35 miles – Today we’ll finish up our tour with a superb ride from North Hero Island, across South Hero and on to Burlington, using bike routes and paths.
 We will end up back downtown where we began our adventure a few days ago.
 Optional mileage on the bike is available on a variety of bike paths and routes in the city.
 Enjoy the downtown scene – and try some fudge or a creemee – a Vermont specialty!
 This ends our tour of this charming region.

 This tour’s routes are all paved roads, with the exception of the Burlington Island Line Rail Trail, which has a crushed rock surface.
 It is quite smooth and suitable for all bicycles.
 Our route will be mostly on back roads and a few residential streets.
 Traffic should not present a problem, but be aware this tour is mostly road riding.

 Suggested bicycle: Touring bikes, road bikes, hybrids